Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 ### Negation
 Verb negation for 1-syllble verbs is done with the negative particle "wha".
 This is also done if the verb being negated already has an infix (though that is rare -- it is more standard to remove the very infix and say that with a simple adverb instead in common use of the language).

 In all other cases, "wha" is infixed to the verb being negated using standard infix rules.
-Note that it must change for agreement!
+Note that it must change for agreement*!

+*Note that agreement is different here. "wha" has the power to change the class of a noun -- such as from present to absent, or from living to present or absent. **This is most common with words for concepts that form other words for concepts,** and exceptions may exist for grammatical distinction, in fossilised phrases, or for other reasons.